 Self-Driving Portfolio

-The Self-Driving Portfolio (“SDP”) from Caritas is an autonomous, all-asset portfolio much like the “robo-portfolios” at other major investment firms (e.g., Vanguard, Schwab, or Fidelity), however this portfolio is fully invested among all asset classes with a downside buffer in the form of covered call options.
+The Self-Driving Portfolio (“SDP”) is an autonomous, all-asset portfolio much like the “robo-portfolios” major investment firms (e.g., Vanguard, Schwab, or Fidelity), however this portfolio is fully invested among all asset classes with a downside buffer in the form of a covered-call options overlay.

-Applying the Warren Buffet approach to long-term investing we subscribe to a buy and never sell philosophy.
-The SDP is balanced quarterly to maintain allocation percentages, diversified among roughly a dozen ETFs, each with low internal turnover and low fees, set for long term capital appreciation and income.
+The SDP is balanced quarterly to maintain allocation percentages, diversified among between eight to 12 various ETFs, each with low internal fees for long-term capital appreciation and income.

 EXAMPLE OF A TYPICAL SDP PORTFOLIO: